What is DMZ? Call of Duty Warzone 2.0's new mode explained

 What is DMZ mode?

-In essence, DMZ will task you and your squad with dropping into a section of the Al Mazrah map from Warzone 2.0 with a set of objectives.
+In essence, DMZ tasks you and your squad with infiltrating and moving around the Al Mazrah map from Warzone 2.0 with a set of objectives.

 Whereas in Battle Royale your task is to survive until no one else is standing, here it's more about completing some tasks and then escaping alive.
-The map will be populated by AI guards and enemy players with their own objectives, to make this harder.
+The map is populated by AI guards and enemy players with their own objectives, to make this harder.

-This could involve looting specific items, killing certain marked NPC enemies or eliminating rival operators from named factions, so expect plenty of mission variety.
+These missions can involve looting specific items, killing certain marked NPC enemies or eliminating rival operators in specific areas, so expect plenty of mission variety.

-Once you finish your jobs, you'll need to make your way to specific exfiltration spots (which might be guarded by other canny players) to get out of the map with your loot.
+Once you finish your jobs or want to get out of there, you'll need to make your way to specific exfiltration spots (which might be guarded by other canny players) to get out of the map with your loot.

 Die along the way and you'll face severe penalties, losing the loot you had on you and potentially waving goodbye to the weapon you were using for a good chunk of time.